jonjoncardoso/jonjoncardoso/README.md

 - [Ben Steiner](https://github.com/BSteiner1)
 - [Mike Christodoulou](https://github.com/mdc2002)

-### Project: Emojis and Political Identities
+### Project: 🇵🇱🤝🇪🇺 Emoji, Language Games and Political Polarisation

 What can the emojis you use in your social media profile reveal about your political values? 🤔

-Read more about this project and preliminary findings [here](https://www.linkedin.com/posts/jonjoncardoso_emojis-talk-politics-activity-7072964675365208064-Ng1u)
+Read our first paper:

+> Luxmoore, Sara, Jonathan Cardoso Silva, and Pedro Ramaciotti. ‘[Emoji, Language Games and Political Polarisation](https://hal.science/hal-04297824)’.
+In Fourth Conference on Computational Humanities Research.
+Paris, France, 2023.

 Co-authors: